Collin Morikawa

-Collin Morikawa (born February 6, 1997) is an American professional golfer who plays on the PGA Tour and European Tour.
+Collin Morikawa (born February 6, 1997) is an American professional golfer who plays on the PGA Tour.
 He began his PGA Tour career with 22 consecutive made cuts, second only to Tiger Woods' 25-cut streak.
-Morikawa has five PGA Tour wins – including two major championships, the 2020 PGA Championship and the 2021 Open Championship, winning both on his debut.
+Morikawa has six PGA Tour wins – including two major championships, the 2020 PGA Championship and the 2021 Open Championship, winning both in his debut.
 In May 2018, Morikawa spent three weeks as the top-ranked golfer in the World Amateur Golf Ranking.
 He also became the first American to win the Race to Dubai on the European Tour.

 Amateur career

 Morikawa played collegiate golf at the University of California, Berkeley, from 2015 to 2019, winning five times, including the 2019 Pac-12 Conference Championship.
 Aside from his collegiate wins, he won the Western Junior, Trans-Mississippi Amateur, Sunnehanna Amateur and the Northeast Amateur.
 He played on the winning Arnold Palmer Cup team in 2017 and 2018, the winning Walker Cup team in 2017 and the Eisenhower Trophy team in 2018 that finished second by one stroke.
 In May 2018, he spent three weeks as the top-ranked golfer in the World Amateur Golf Ranking.